All posts

 What does a registered agent do?

 1. Receives service of process.
-If the LLC is named in a lawsuit, the registered agent receives the legal papers (summons, complaint).
-This is the primary legal function and the reason every state requires it.
+If someone sues the LLC, the registered agent receives the legal papers.
+This is the main reason every state requires one.

 2. Receives state correspondence.
-Annual report reminders, franchise tax notices, and administrative action warnings are sent to the registered agent's address.
+Annual report reminders, franchise tax notices, administrative warnings.

 What does a virtual mailbox do?

-• Scans the envelope exterior and posts an image to a web dashboard or mobile app
+• Scans the envelope exterior and posts an image to a dashboard or app

-• Opens and scans contents on request, so the founder can read mail remotely
+• Opens and scans contents on request, so you can read mail from wherever you are

-• Shreds or recycles junk mail the founder does not want forwarded
+• Shreds junk you do not want forwarded

-Setting up a virtual mailbox requires USPS Form 1583, a notarized authorization that allows the CMRA to receive mail on behalf of the LLC under USPS Domestic Mail Manual Section 508.
+Setup requires USPS Form 1583, a notarized authorization under USPS Domestic Mail Manual Section 508.
 Most providers handle remote notarization during onboarding for $10-25.
+Quick, painless.

-The virtual mailbox address is a real street address that can be used on IRS forms, bank applications, vendor accounts, and payment processor registrations.
-For a detailed comparison of the three leading providers, see Anytime Mailbox vs iPostal1 vs Traveling Mailbox.
+The address works on IRS forms, bank applications, vendor accounts, and payment processor registrations.
+For a head-to-head of the three leading providers, see Anytime Mailbox vs iPostal1 vs Traveling Mailbox.

 📊